-A student who withdraws from all courses in a semester may request to remain enrolled in the program by submitting a written intent to return to next semester within 3 days of the withdrawal to the Registrar's office.
+A student who withdraws from all courses in a semester may request to remain enrolled in the program by submitting the withdrawal Semester Courses Form within 3 days of the withdrawal to the Registrar's office.
 The student will be notified if their request is approved or denied via ATS email.
 Students approved are required to complete the Return from Leave requirements.

-Students denied or who do not request an intent to return the following semester in writing, will be withdrawn from the program.
+Students denied or who do not complete the Withdrawal Semester Courses Form, will be withdrawn from the program.